Seafarer Mama/Karen and her family are members of an intentional community in Massachusetts and love the company of their neighbors.

-Raising Chickens in Community
+Raising Communal Chickens

 If you've never considered keeping chickens for the nutritious eggs they lay, it is probably because taking care of them can be lots of work and needs its own budget to maintain.
 I am sure that I would not have thought of keeping chickens before I moved into a co-housing community where there is a group of neighbors ready to help with the chores.
 The benefits include sharing the work and the financial burden, having fascinating animals to interact with, and enjoying the most nutritious eggs you can ever eat: straight from the hens!